This post is about things to do on Bourbon Street in New Orleans, LA. We include famous sights, places to eat, and places to hear great live music.

 On the third block of Bourbon, an unexpected fenced park appears, surrounding a location of local chain Café Beignet, which forever competes with Café du Monde in the city’s ongoing unofficial best beignet contest.

-Live performances by traditional jazz bands are common here - the only spot for outdoor jazz (and one of the few places for jazz at all) on Bourbon.
+Live jazz performances by traditional jazz bands are common here - the only spot for outdoor jazz (and one of the few places for jazz at all) on Bourbon.

 Also remarkable - the park has a public bathroom, a rarity in the French Quarter.